Norbyte/ositools/LuaAPIDocs.md

  - `object` is the UI object that is returned from `Ext.CreateUI` or `Ext.GetUI`
  - `name` is the ExternalInterface function name
  - `handler` is a Lua function that is called when the call is fired from Flash.
 The function receives the UI object and the function name as parameters followed by the arguments passed to the `ExternalInterface.call` call.

+Support for capturing ExternalInterface calls on builtin UI elements is available in version v43 (and above).

 Example:
 ```lua